 Here’s another view of the palm tree and the pool …

-… which has an infinity edge offering great views of the sea below the cliffs
+… which has an infinity edge offering great views of the sea far below

 The uniquely shaped and situated pool at the Honeymoon Petra Villas in Imerovigli offers some of the most stunning views in all of Santorini